moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/gitbasicshandsonlab1.md

 1. Select **Provision Training Environment**.

     > Note: The login details for accessing the environment are slightly different between self-paced training and instructor-lead training.
 Please follow the instructions that suit your needs.

 ### Self-Paced Training:

+1. For self-paced courses, you will need your **GitLab.com** username.
+To find your username, navigate to [Gitlab](https://gitlab.com).

+1. In the left sidebar, select your profile image.

+1. In the resulting dropdown, you will see a value starting with `@`.
+This is your GitLab username.

-1. The system then prompts you for your **GitLab.com** username.
-Enter your GitLab.com user (excluding the leading @ sign) in the field provided.
-Select **Provision Training Environment**.
+1. After inputting your invitation code, the portal prompts you for your **GitLab.com** username.
+Enter your GitLab.com user (excluding the leading `@` sign) in the field provided.

+1. Select **Provision Training Environment**.

 1. Select **My Group** at the bottom of the page.